TPZgus/ZoneSight/README.md

 This will process the example audio file using the example competencies and generate a `report.html` file with the results.

 You can also view the `test_report.html` file in your web browser to see an example of the formatted output without running the script.
-For a more comprehensive example, check out the report generated from the `longer_test.mp3` file.
+For a more comprehensive example, check out the `longer_test_report.html` file.

+## Longer Test Output

+We've included a more comprehensive example output in the `longer_test_report.html` file.
+This report showcases a more detailed analysis of student competencies based on a longer audio sample.
+To view this report:

+1. Open the `longer_test_report.html` file in your web browser.
+2. You'll see a detailed transcript of the student's response, followed by in-depth insights into various competencies such as Growth Mindset, STEAM Interest, Creativity, Adaptability, Problem Solving, and more.
+3. Each competency section includes:
+   - Evidence of competency development
+   - Areas for improvement
+   - Specific examples from the transcript
+4. The report concludes with an overall assessment of the student's competency development.

+This longer test output demonstrates the tool's capability to provide nuanced and comprehensive insights into student competencies based on more extensive input.

 ## Notes and Recommendations